rickulland/CoCoIO/README.md

 <h1> The worst web wrangler </h1>

 Part of a web browser written in Basic09, poking at the bare metal of CoNect's 'CoCoIO' card.
 You'll need one of those, working OS9, and an available network connection;-).
+Nowadays, you'd like a hires mouse also.

 <B>Setup</B>